/ ComfyUI / Comfy Cloud Launch: Browser-Based ComfyUI Goes Live

 The platform includes automatic model management - FLUX, SDXL, SD 1.5, video models, and popular LoRAs are pre-installed and ready to use.
 No more hunting through HuggingFace or waiting for multi-gigabyte downloads.

 Workflow Compatibility: Import existing ComfyUI workflows directly into Comfy Cloud.
-The platform maintains feature parity with the open-source version, ensuring that community workflows work seamlessly.
+The platform maintains feature parity with the open-source version, ensuring that community workflows work smoothly.

 Performance Characteristics: Cloud processing eliminates the wait times associated with budget hardware.
 Complex workflows that might take minutes on consumer GPUs complete in seconds on enterprise hardware.